Sreeraj-nair/WebServices-SOAPUI/README.md

 This will return all the results.
 - Start typing //ns1:GetCityForecastByZIPResponse/ns1:GetCityForecastByZIPResult/ns1:ForecastResult[1]/ns1:Description
 This will fetch the description from the first ForecastResult tag.
+- For getting text alone //ns1:GetCityForecastByZIPResponse/ns1:GetCityForecastByZIPResult/ns1:ForecastResult[2]/ns1:Description/text()
+- Now we can remove the tags displayed only once in the xml.
+Like, below we can start from where xml is going to change.
+//ns1:ForecastResult[2]/ns1:Description/text()
+-This is how we can write the xpath manually and we can validate response coming from the server and we can validate the tag.